vippsas/vipps-psp-api/vipps-psp-api.md

 Visa tokens must be processed with the acquirer submitting the TAVV cryptogram in field 126.8.
 The cryptogram received with the Network Token will contain the information for Delegated Authentication (DA) and the SCA factors used.

-Visa Token Service will during detokenization populate a flag for DA in field 34 to issuers and the Vipps TRID in field 123 Usage 2 Tag 03.
+The Visa Token Service will during detokenization populate a flag for DA in field 34 to issuers and the Vipps TRID in field 123 Usage 2 Tag 03.
 In this way Issuers recognise Vipps originated transactions and will not soft decline for DS step-up unless the issuing bank has opted out of the Visa D-SCA program.